bionumpy/bionumpy/docs_source/manuscript/index.rst

 Development
 ............................................

-BioNumPy has been developed following the principles of continuous integration and distribution :cite:`stateofdevops, continuous_delivery`.
+BioNumPy has been developed following the principles of continuous integration and distribution :cite:`state_of_devops, continuous_delivery`.
 The codebase is thoroughly and automatically tested through an extensive collection of unit tests, application tests, integrations tests and property-based tests :cite:`hypothesis`.
 New code changes are automatically benchmarked and tested before being automatically published, ensuring that updates can be frequent, while high code quality is maintained.
 This makes it safe and easy to allow contributions from new contributors, which is important for longevity and community adoption of the package.

 Discussion
 ---------------------------